How to incorporate a Sole Proprietorship in Ontario?

 The forms are now here, and they are loved by everyone.
 Fortunately, registering a sole proprietorship is the simplest form of business registration, and you can conveniently complete the entire process online.

-When you are prepared to register your sole proprietorship, you will need to establish both an ONe-key account and a Service Ontario account.
+When you are prepared to register your sole proprietorship, you will need to establish both an One-key account and a Service Ontario account.
 Subsequently, you can access your Service Ontario account and register your business by paying a fee of $60.

 Apply for a GST/HST number